BaiyangZhang/BaiyangZhang.github.io/_posts/2024-09-18-Another-Version-of-Rules-for-Jarah-Diagrams.md

 4. If a circle is connected to two independent labeled momenta, we'll call it "fully labeled."
 If it's connected to only one labeled momentum, we'll call it "half-labeled."
 Arrange the labels so that **as many circles as possible are fully labeled**.
 Each circle will cancel out a connected momentum, and you can cross them off simultaneously.
 If a circle isn’t connected to any labeled momentum, chance is they will survive the balancing process and give us a divergent factor.
 It's easier than it sounds.
 Once you've crossed them off, replace the circle with an arrow pointing in the direction of increasing coupling.
 A line with an arrow represents a regular propagator.
 5. If there is a circle that no matter how to label and re-label the independent momenta still can't be eliminated, keep it, a circle connected with two legs is an irregular propagator, it will contribute a factor of $\int d^{3}x$, or $(2\pi)^{3}\delta^{3}(0)$.
 6. Use the momentum conservation at each vertex to write down the momentum for each leg, external and internal.
 They should all be expressed in terms of independent momenta.
-7. Read from left to write, don't forget to write the symmetry factor.
-The left-most external legs give us the final state, each of them gives us an momentum eigenstate.
+7. Read from left to right, don't forget to write down the symmetry factor.
+The left-most external legs give us the final state, each of them gives us an momentum eigenstate. **If there is not a single leg then the state is $\left\lvert \Omega \right\rangle_ {0}$**.
 Whenever you see an independent momentum, write the integral measure $\int d^3p / (2\pi)^{3}$.
 Whenever you see a propagator, write down the corresponding factor, which is listed in the figure below.
 Write down the expression for the vertex and the state.
 8. Simplify and check.